Laurence Fox: Early life and education

-Acting career
+Acting

 Fox made his acting debut in the horror-thriller film The Hole (2001).
 He next appeared in Robert Altman's film Gosford Park (2001).
 He then donned uniforms in a slew of film and television features, including roles as a German airman in Island at War (2004), an SS officer in The Last Drop (2005), and as British soldiers in the 2002 films Deathwatch and Ultimate Force, and in Colditz (2005).
-In the last made-for-television film, Fox played Capt.
-Tom Willis who, after an unsuccessful attempt to break out of a prisoner-of-war camp, is brought to Oflag IV-C in Colditz Castle, one of the most infamous German POW camps for officers in World War II.
 Actor Kevin Whately caught Fox's performance in the last ten minutes of the film.
 The next day, at a meeting regarding a new project, Whately mentioned that Fox "would be worth taking a look at".

 As a result, Fox was cast in the ITV detective drama Lewis as Detective Sergeant James Hathaway, who becomes the partner of Detective Inspector Robert Lewis, played by Whately.
 The pilot of this spin-off from Inspector Morse (1987–2000) was ITV's highest-rated drama of 2006.

 Fox has portrayed Prince Charles, in Whatever Love Means (2005); Wisley, one of Jane Austen's suitors, in Becoming Jane (2007); and Sir Christopher Hatton, the Lord Chancellor of England, in Elizabeth: The Golden Age, also released in 2007.
 In the same year Fox was seen on ITV as Cecil Vyse in Andrew Davies's adaptation of A Room with a View based on E. M. Forster's 1908 novel.